Computer Science Courses

 Students will write a detailed proposal describing their capstone project to be completed in CMPT 390.
 Prerequisites: computer science or computer information systems major in the last Fall semester of his or her course of study.

 For teaching assistants in lower division computer science science problem solving courses.
 A maximum of two credit hours of CMPT 387 may be applied toward the major or minor.
 Program chair permission required.
 This course is repeatable for credit.

 CMPT-390: Senior Capstone,Computer Science (Credits: 2)

 A required capstone course for senior Computer Science and Computer Information Systems majors.
 The purpose is to develop a significant independent software project.
-In addition, students are expected to submit portfolios of their coursework at Westminster College.
-Offered every Spring semester.
+In addition, students are expected to submit portfolios of their coursework at Westminster.
 (WCore: SC)

 CMPT-401: Directed Studies (Credits: 1 to 4)